-Sri Guru Hargobind Sahib(Sikhs 6th Guru) became Guru on 11th June 1606 following in the footsteps of his father Guru Arjan Sahib Ji.
+Guru Hargobind Sahib Ji was the sixth of the Ten Gurus of Sikhism.
+He became Guru on 11th June 1606 following in the footsteps of his father Guru Arjan Sahib Ji.

-The ceremonial rites were performed by Baba Buddha Ji(He also served Guru Arjan Devji Maharaj), Guru Hargobind Ji asked Baba Buddha to adorn him with a SWORD instead of the Seli of Nanak which had been used by the earlier Gurus.
+While the ceremonial rites were being performed by Baba Buddha Ji, Guru Hargobind Ji asked Baba Buddha to adorn him with a sword rather than the Seli of Nanak which had been used previously by the earlier Gurus.

-Sri Guru Hargobind Sahib Ji then put on not 1 but 2 swords; one on his left hand and the other on his right.
-He declared that the two swords signify “Miri” and “Piri” (Temporal Power and Spiritual Power).
-One would deliver a powerful blow to the oppressor and enemy and the other would protect the innocent.
+Guru Hargobind then put on not one but two swords; one on his left side and the other on his right.
+He declared that the two swords signified “Miri” and “Piri”, “Temporal Power” and “Spiritual Power”.
+One would deliver a powerful blow to the oppressor and the other would protect the innocent.

 He told his followers:

-He Was the First Guru to engage in warfare, fighting and winning 4 defensive battles with Mughal forces.
+• First Guru to engage in warfare, fighting and winning 4 defensive battles with Mughal forces.

-The Sikh community under Hargobind Sahib destroyed Shah Jahn’s armies four times, crushing the myth of Mughal invincibility.
-Hargobind Sahib also added: It is the right and duty of the Sikhs to defend their faith by the sword if necessary.
+After Jahāngīr’s death (1627) the new Mughal emperor, Shāh Jahān, persecuted the Sikh community in earnest.
+The Sikhs under Hargobind defeated Shāh Jahān’s armies four times, crushing the myth of Mughal invincibility.
+To the Sikh ideals of his predecessor, Guru Hargobind thus added another: the right and duty of the Sikhs to defend their faith by the sword if necessary.

 1628 Battle of Amritsar – The first battle of Guru Hargobind and the forces of the Mughal army.
 Shah Jahan worried over the growing influence of the Sikhs and angered by the loss of a valued Hawk seeks to teach Guru Hargobind a lesson.